cis-ds/course-site/content/notes/logistic-regression.markdown

 ## # … with 168 more rows
 ```

-With these predicted probabilities, we can now plot the separate effects of age and gender:
+With these predicted probabilities, we can now plot the separate effects of age and sex:

 ```r